 A visit to a market is one of the main things to do in Catania.
 The market is open from Monday to Saturday, from 8.00 to 14.00.
 I think you better head there first thing in the morning.

-Like everything in Catania, the market is a somewhat chaotic experience.
+Like everything in Catania, the market can be a somewhat overwhelming experience.
 The singing call of the vendors dates back to Arabic times, a thousand years ago.

 In the fish market, you can marvel at the variety of seafood.
 Most of them are completely unknown, at least to me.
 You can ask for a taste if you dare.